erfaniravani/MIPS/README.md

 # MIPS
-Pipelined MIPS processor implementation using verilog
+MIPS processor implementation using verilog
 ## Description

+Three different versions of MIPS are designed. single cycle, multi cycle, and pipelined

-This processor supports the following instructions: add, addi, sub, slt, slti, and, or, lw, sw, j, jr, beq
+The mulicycle processor supports the following instructions: add, addi, sub, slt, slti, and, or, lw, sw, j, jal, jr, beq

 Forwarding and hazard units guarantee the best performance